Today our guest writer is Etiquette Expert, Lisa Taylor Richey.

 Would you make a wedge sneaker part of your over 40 fashion style?
 I’d would love to know, please comment below:

-Lisa Taylor Richey is a business etiquette trainer and speaker.
-She is the founder of The American Academy of Etiquette.
+Lisa Taylor Richey is the founder of The American Academy of Etiquette.